Helge07/DefocusStacker/readme.md

 2. Open the project file  EosMonitor\EosMonitor.sln

 3. Compile the project `DFS`.
 This generates the directories DFS\DFS\bin\Debug   resp.
 DFS\DFS\bin\Release

+4. Copy all files from the directory Debug_Release into the directories
+5. DFS\DFS\bin\Debug   resp.
+DFS\DFS\bin\Release

-5. Start EosMonitor.exe  from the Debug- resp.
+6. Start EosMonitor.exe  from the Debug- resp.
 Release-directory

-6. Compiling the project `DFS_Setup` will produce a .msi installation file which can be used to install the application as a Windows application.
+7. Compiling the project `DFS_Setup` will produce a .msi installation file which can be used to install the application as a Windows application.

 ## Usage
 The user manual `DefocusStacker manual.pdf` for the `DefocusStacker` can be downloaded from the repository.